-The Digital Needs and Readiness Assessment (DNRA) provides community leaders an objective assessment of the current state of broadband and smart community in their locality.
-Community leaders and local decision-makers looking to address their broadband or smart community needs will be able to move forward more successfully when they are able to see where they stand on their goals, needs, and readiness to take action.
+The Digital Needs and Readiness Assessment (DNRA) provides community leaders an objective assessment of the current state of broadband and readiness for an initiative in their locality.
+Community leaders and local decision-makers looking to address their broadband and/or smart community needs will be able to move forward more purposefully and efficiently (with time and money) when they are able to see where they stand on their goals, needs, and readiness to take action.

 The DNRA is normally deployed with the cooperation of one or more local leaders to members of the leadership team in the locality interested in a broadband or smart community initiative.
 The process is designed to be streamlined to make the most effective use of participant time.

 The Digital Needs and Readiness Assessment is an online questionnaire that typically takes approximately 10 minutes to complete.
 The questionnaire consists of 25 questions, most of which are multiple choice with a few optional questions to provide additional comments.
 The assessment can be accessed via a web page link and requires password access.
 The link and password can be provided to those local leaders invited to participate in the DNRA.

 Leaders completing the assessment will immediately receive a summary report by email with their individual responses for reference.
 The DNRA can be taken by one person or by multiple leaders in the locality.
 In the latter case, when a sufficient number of participants have completed the DNRA, SNG processes the responses for analysis and reporting.
 The online data collection tool uses a world-class system that ensures the privacy and security of participants, and individual responses are treated as confidential.

 The DNRA Report summarizes the results of inputs provided by the participating leaders from the locality.
 The collective responses of the participants are summarized in this report using the following scoring system: